-On the other hand, judicial restraint is when a judge decides not to do anything about a law that may be unconstitutional because they don’t want to overstep their boundaries.
-This article will discuss both sides of this issue by exploring arguments from each perspective before concluding with which type of justice is best for our country’s democracy.
+- On the other hand, judicial restraint is when a judge decides not to do anything about a law that may be unconstitutional because they don’t want to overstep their boundaries.

-The recent Supreme Court case, National Institute of Family and Life Advocates v.
+- The recent Supreme Court case, National Institute of Family and Life Advocates v.
 Becerra, has sparked a conversation about judicial activism vs. judicial restraint which is vital to many people in the United States today for different reasons.
-This post will explore the two concepts and shed light on what they mean in regards to this specific case and how you can apply them to your everyday life.

 What do Judicial Activists do?

-Judicial Restraint helps in preserving a balance among the judiciary, executive and legislative branch of government.
+- Judicial Restraint helps in preserving a balance among the judiciary, executive, and legislative branches of government.